UlisesAlexanderAM/skillventory/README.md

   As a user, I want to update a domain.

   Acceptance criteria:

   - [ ] I can update a domain name

+- [ ] 13 - Delete a domain

+  As a user, I want to delete a domain, so I can remove it from my list.

+  Acceptance criteria:

+  - [ ] I can delete a domain

+- [ ] 14 - Delete a skill/knowledge/competence

+  As a user, I want to delete a skill/knowledge/competence, so I can remove it from my list.

+  Acceptance criteria:

+  - [ ] I can delete a skill

+- [ ] 15 - Delete a place with greater interest

+  As a user, I want to delete a domain, so I can remove it from my list.

+  Acceptance criteria:

+  - [ ] I can delete a place with greater interest